bessiewong/starter-academic/content/authors/admin/_index.md

 Hi there!

 I'm Bessie, a creative and energetic Communication student based in Vancouver, BC.
-Most recently, I was the Communications Assistant for British Columbias' Real Estate Regulator as well as a self-employed English Tutor.
-During my downtime, I love reading new novels and practicing yoga.
+With several internships in marketing and communications, I have a well-rounded experience in social media marketing, blog writing, Powerpoint Presentations and more.

 Scroll down to find out more!